 - 1. The standards used for horizontal alignment, vertical alignment, and widths of median, traveled way and shoulders may be the AASHTO interstate standards that were in effect at the time of original construction or inclusion into the interstate system. - 2.
 Mainline bridges may remain in place if they have minimum cross sections consisting of 12 ft. lanes, 10 ft. shoulder on the right and 3 ft. shoulder on the left.
-For mainline bridges (over 200 ft.), the offset to the face of parapet or bridge rail on both the left and right is 3 ft. (minimum) measured from the edge of the nearest traveled lane.
-Bridge railing shall meet or be upgraded in accordance with the requirements of Section 25.4.25.3 Bridge Railing of this volume. - 3.
-Roadside Safety Hardware shall meet the requirements of Section 25.4.26 Roadside Safety Hardware of this volume. - 4.
-Pier protection and design shall comply with the requirements provided in Structures Design Guidelines, Section 2.6. - 5.
+For mainline bridges (over 200 ft.), the offset to the face of parapet or bridge railing on both the left and right is 3 ft. (minimum) measured from the edge of the nearest traveled lane.
+Bridge railing must meet or be upgraded in accordance with the requirements of Chapter 4 of this Volume. - 3.
+Roadside Safety Hardware must meet the requirements of Chapter 4 of this Volume. - 4.
+Pier protection and design must comply with the requirements provided in Structures Design Guidelines, Section 2.6.
+Additional information is available in Chapter 4 of this Volume. - 5.
 The existing roadway and shoulder cross slope may be retained when it meets the criteria in Section 25.4.6.

-Existing median crossovers on Interstate highways and freeways shall be evaluated for conformance to the criteria in Section 2.14.4, Crossovers on Limited Access Facilities.
+Existing median crossovers on Interstate highways and freeways must be evaluated for conformance to the criteria in Section 2.14.4, Crossovers on Limited Access Facilities.
 Crossovers that do not meet those criteria must be removed as a part of the project unless approved by the State Roadway Design Engineer and FHWA (FHWA approval on Interstate only).

-Projects on controlled access FIHS/SIS Corridor and Connector facilities should be designed using new construction criteria.
+Projects on controlled access SIS Corridor and Connector facilities should be designed using new construction criteria.
 RRR criteria may be applied on a project to the extent permitted by the Action Plan for that corridor, consistent with the schedule for phased improvements to bring the facility up to new construction criteria.
-For controlled FIHS/SIS Corridors and Connectors with no Action Plan, RRR criteria may be applied if minimum design speed criteria shown in Section 25.4.4 are met or a Design Exception for design speed is approved.
+For controlled SIS Corridors and Connectors with no Action Plan, RRR criteria may be applied if minimum design speed criteria shown in Section 25.4.4 are met or a Design Exception for design speed is approved.